Avjeet/StartupMitra/README.md

-# Silencio
+﻿#Startup Mitra
-An App for Airport to make it noise free.
-A part of Smart India Hackathon.
+An App for providing all schemes and loan related information by Government to startups.This project is a part of Smart India Hackathon 2018.
-We are adding all features in it keeping the UX in mind.
-The Hackathon is on 1st -2nd April .
+The Hackathon is on 30-31 March 2018.